Martchus/tageditor/README.md

   tageditor info --files /some/dir/*.m4a
   ```

-**Note**: All values are printed in UTF-8 encoding, no matter which  encoding is actually used within the tag.

 ##### Writing tags
 * *Sets* title, album, artist, cover and track number of all *.m4a files in the specified directory: